jinkoso/jinko-mcp/README.md

 - Arabic (ar)
 - German (de)

+These resources can be accessed using the `hotel://facilities/{language}` URI pattern, where `{language}` is one of the supported language codes.

+## Facilities Data

+The server includes built-in facilities data to provide information about hotel amenities.
+This data is used to filter hotel searches based on specific amenities requested by users.

 Each facility includes:
 - `facility_id`: Unique identifier for the facility
 - `facility`: Name of the facility in English
 - `sort`: Sort order for display
 - `translation`: Array of translations in different languages

-When creating a session, the available facilities are returned as part of the response, allowing LLMs to use the appropriate facility IDs when filtering hotel searches.
+When using the `get-facilities` tool, the available facilities are returned as part of the response, allowing LLMs to use the appropriate facility IDs when filtering hotel searches with the `search-hotels` tool.

+## Workflow Example

+A typical workflow for using the standard server would be:

+1. Use `find-place` to convert a user's location query into coordinates
+2. Use `get-facilities` to identify facility IDs for any amenities the user requested
+3. Use `search-hotels` with the coordinates and facility IDs to find matching hotels
+4. Use `load-more-hotels` if more results are needed beyond the initial 50
+5. Use `get-hotel-details` to retrieve comprehensive information about a specific hotel
+6. Use `book-hotel` to initiate the booking process and generate a payment link

 ## Publishing to npm